(Chester County Moms)

-The theme for the week, "BACK TO 2!" reinforces to parents and caregivers the need to keep their toddlers in rear-facing car seats until age 2, or until the reach the maximum height and weight for their car seat.
+The saying, "BACK TO 2!" reinforces to parents and caregivers the need to keep their toddlers in rear-facing car seats until age 2, or until the reach the maximum height and weight for their car seat.
 The American Academy of Pediatrics (AAP) recently updated their recommendations for children in car seats in include this information.
 Additionally, research has found children are safer in rear-facing car seats.
 A 2007 study published in the journal Injury Prevention showed that children under age 2 are 75 percent less likely to die or be severely injured in a crash if they are riding rear-facing.

 On an average day in Pennsylvania, there are approximately 350 crashes on state highways.
 Motor-vehicle crashes are the leading cause of death among children ages 3 to 21, according to the National Highway Traffic Safety Administration.
 Correctly buckling in a child safety seat, booster seat or seat belt is the single most effective way to protect motor vehicle occupants and to reduce fatalities in a crash.